 “Find me a damn natural disaster rep!”
 Berrad shouted, using up breath that should have been pumping into his legs.
 The shout echoed in the hills he still dashed through.
-“Anything,” he continued, “that’ll take some skill to run through.
+“Anything that’ll take some skill to run through.
 You’ve got weather… data.
 Seismic data.
 There are more research drones crawling around here… than there are freakin’ squirrels!
-Give me something I can drive him into… then it’ll be a… test of skill rather than pods.”
+Give me something I can drive him into… then it’ll be a… test of skill rather than bags.”

 “What, you want to kill this guy?”

 “No. If he’s a real… explorer, he won’t quit or go around.
 He’ll take… the challenge.”

 “Okay so you’re telling me you want to get yourself killed and he might just have to go along for the ride?”

 “I wouldn’t expect someone living… in a bubble and eating freezer food to understand.”

 “You’re drinking lunch out of a plastic bag!” the rep countered.